 The products I sell at Abby's Lane, I have used personally or had many customers thrilled with, so I can attest and guarantee your satisfaction with every item.
 I have broken down these products into categories:

 A two piece system, one being your waterproof “pocket”, the second piece is an insert you stuff into the pocket for absorbency.
 Offers versatility of absorbency and ease-of-use, once stuffed will go on as one piece and come off as one piece..
 Change entire diaper at each changing, easily stuffed with more inserts for older babies and nighttime.
 Many pockets are now one-size, working best at around 6-8 weeks, through roughly 35 pounds.
 Pocket diapers do not require a cover.
-Bumgenius 4.0 pockets have a 14 day trial period on one diaper, a great way to test run the pocket diaper system.
-I also love the Tiny Tush one size fitteds, incredible size range and very well made in the USA.
-Swaddlebees offers pocket diapers with natural fibers on the inside with their Econappi and Bamboo one size pocket diapers as well.
+Bumgenius 5.0 pockets have a 14 day trial period on one diaper, a great way to test run the pocket diaper system.
+I also love the Tiny Tush Elite one size pocket diapers, incredible size range and very well made in the USA.
+Blueberry/Swaddlebees offers pocket diapers with natural fibers on the inside that you'll also love.

 Prefolds and Covers:

 Prefolds are 100% cotton diapers, square in shape.
 They can wrapped around the baby and fastened (with a plastic tether fastener called a Snappi), or folded like a business letter and laid inside a cover.
 Prefolds absorb and contain, but need a second piece called a cover.
 Covers are waterproof, usually laminated polyester materials in bright colors, they cover the prefold diaper to make for a waterproof system.
 Most covers can be reused throughout the day, unless a bowel movement leaks onto them.
 Our best selling cover is steadily the Thirsties Duo Wrap or Smart Bottoms Smart Too Smart both of which come in a snap closure and a variety of colors and prints.